 We often hear that there is a lot of discrimination on the basis of gender in Kashmir.
 Do you think that under the larger issue of self-determination, the rights of women have not been discussed?

 No, I don’t think so.
-I think it’s also like when Americans were talking about Afghanistan evasion they started this discourse that they want to liberate the Afghan women.
+I think this is similar to when Americans were talking about Afghanistan evasion they took this discourse of wanting to liberate the Afghan women.

-So in India also this discourse which has emanated about Kashmiri women not participating in democratic processes or jobs or other things is a discourse based on lies.
+Likewise in India this discourse which has emanated about Kashmiri women not participating in democratic processes or jobs is based on lies.
 The reality is the situation of Kashmiri women is far better than Indian and Pakistani women.

 There may not be any feminist organization leading the feminist cause in Jammu and Kashmir because it is not required so.
-Because the society is not against these values.
-Society is not against the empowerment of women.
-In India, you require all these organizations because structurally society is against all these values.
+Because the society is not against the empowerment of women.
+In India, you require these organizations because structurally society is against all these values.

-Only because the biggest priority is the political cause and that’s the reason why other organisations or other movements do not emerge on the scene.
+The reason why other organisations or other movements do not emerge on the scene is only because the biggest priority is the political cause.
 But just because there is no organisation it does not mean there is no work happening on the empowerment of women.